 Shop spotlight on Snuugle.
 This online store showcases bespoke designs from fresh new talent which can be made into wallpapers, patterned roller blinds, patterned roman blinds, soft furnishing fabrics, floor cushions and scatter cushions for sofas.
-The concept is all about supporting independent designers whilst providing consumers with exclusive home decoration products which are made to order.
+The concept is all about supporting independent designers while providing consumers with exclusive home decoration products which are made to order.
 You’ll find plenty of unique patterns online in a whole of host of styles, from fabulous florals to country chic and faded vintage.
-If you’re after original and interesting feature wallpaper or fabric to make your own curtains, this is the website for you.
-Anyone passionate about patterns and with a desire to express their own taste rather than following the norm will enjoy the visual feast on offer.
+If you’re after original and attractive feature wallpaper or fabric to make your curtains, this is the website for you.
+Anyone passionate about patterns and with a desire to express their taste rather than following the norm will enjoy the visual feast on offer.
 I caught up with the owner to find out more about Snuugle.

 Grace Pattern by Charlotte Duffy

 A pretty print featuring birds sitting in meadow flowers for a carefree summer vibe in duck egg blues, dusky pinks, yellows and greens

 Meet the Snuugle Owner

 The founder of this company is Andrew Burrows, a thirty-year-old from Nottingham with a real passion for interiors and a love of all things unique and bespoke.
 He reveals how the venture came about, “I’d been involved in the family business, an online decorating merchant, for some years.
 It was time to make a big decision, be brave and launch my own online business focusing on bespoke patterns for walls and fabrics.
 This is where the business name evolved – like its ethos, and it’s a unique and original word with connotations of homely, cosy and snug.”